liu4480/doc/0001-corosyn-qdevice.md

 2. Calculations

-    Qdevice no votes = number of nodes - 1.
+    for lms, Qdevice no votes = number of nodes - 1.
 For example, 5 nodes + Qdevice = 5 + 4 = 9 votes
+    for ffplsit, just provide on votes, act as another node

 3. Decision algorithms